eniomarku/SafeLib-TNSM/README.md

 ## Lib3
    This library is used for developing stateless VNFs, and securely outsourcing them into a third party provider. <br />
    Please read README.md at https://github.com/eniomarku/SafeLib-TNSM/tree/main/SafeLib_Lib3 to see how to build and run this library.

+# Features:

+*	Written entirely in C/C++\
+*	Provides integrity and confidentiality protection of user traffic, VNF policies, and integrity of VNF code.\
+*	Provides support for stateful VNFs\
+*  Provides support for stateless VNFs\
+*	Provides support for user-level TCP stack\
+*	Provides support for kernel bypass mechanisms such as DPDK, netmap

+# Prerequisites
+1. SafeLib makes use of Intel SGX, so first step is to make sure to run SafeLib on Intel CPU machines with support for SGX.
+2. Make sure to have a machine with Linux as OS; we have tested our library only for Ubuntu 18.04, and 20.04 version.
+3. Make sure to use a CPU and NIC supported by DPDK.
+The list of CPUs and NIC supported by DPDK can be found at http://core.dpdk.org/supported/ .
+For our testing purpose we have used Intel CPUs and “igb” drivers.
+4. To run our scenarios physical machines are needed, which are interconnected via an ethernet cable.
+Only machines with VNFs deployed within SGX enclaves needs to have support for SGX.

+# Preliminary steps:
+1. Install Intel SGX driver/DCAP , SDK, and psw.
+To install them follow the instructions given in https://github.com/intel/linux-sgx